neo4j-labs/neodash/README.md

 If all works, please consider contributing your code to this repository.

 ## Questions / Suggestions
 If you have any questions about NeoDash, please reach out.
-For feature requests, consider opening an issue(link) on GitHub.
+For feature requests, consider opening an issue on GitHub.